Reviews You Can Rely On

 Warmth

-Warmth is the most heavily weighted metric in our testing model, accounting for 30 percent of each product's total score.
-Warmth directly corresponds to how much insulation is used in a jacket, be it down or synthetic insulation.
-The more insulation a jacket contains, the warmer it is.
-The most helpful measurement for warmth is, of course, comparative testing in actual conditions.
+Warmth is directly dependent on how much and what type of insulation is used in a jacket, be it down or synthetic.
+Generally, the more insulation a jacket contains, the warmer it is.
+Of course, the most helpful measurement for warmth is comparative testing in real-life conditions.
 To do this, we wore each coat extensively and collected anecdotal data.
-Then we strapped Bluetooth thermometers to our body and stood out in the cold in order to record each jacket's maximum interior temperature.
+We also strapped Bluetooth thermometers to our bodies and stood out in the cold to record each jacket's maximum interior temperature.

-Our elite performer in this metric was, without question, the Canada Goose Expedition Parka.
-It is truly built for frigid conditions and is by far the warmest parka in our lineup.
-Right on the heels of the Canada Goose are the Fjallraven Nuuk Parka and The North Face McMurdo Down Parka.
+Our top performer in this metric was, without question, the Fjallraven Nuuk.
+Although not a true expedition parka, it is built for frigid conditions and is by far the warmest parka in our lineup.
+Right on the heels of the Nuuk is the The North Face McMurdo.

-The Nuuk and the McMurdo share identical warmth scores.
-Both parkas are warm and built for long-term exposure to cold.
+The Nuuk and the McMurdo share identical warmth scores and performed nearly identically in our detailed warmth testing.
+Both parkas are warm and built for long-term exposure to cold, even if you are standing still.
 Their defining difference is insulation.
 The Nuuk is lined with Supreme Microloft synthetic insulation, while the McMurdo is stuffed with 600-fill down.
+We used thermal imaging to compare each jacket's ability to hold in heat on chilly winter nights.
+Both performed well, but the Nuuk was more effective.

-While not as warm as high-end expedition parkas, the Nuuk and the McMurdo still offer substantial warmth at a fraction of the cost.
+Despite not being an expedition parka, the Nuuk still offers substantial warmth at a fraction of the cost of its beefier brethren.

 Showing off our McMurdo's fake fur.
 It's a serious game-changer on cold, snowy, windy days.